 Cancellations

-If your cancellation is received on or before February 29, 2020, your registration will be refunded minus a $10 fee.
-From March 1 on, refunds will be given only if the weekend is sold out.
+If your cancellation is received on or before February 29, 2024, your registration will be refunded minus a $2 fee.
+From March 1 on, refunds (less the $2 fee) will be given only if the weekend is sold out or if you are ill.

 Dance Experience